 How is the PulsePoint Foundation funded?

 The PulsePoint Foundation is a 501(c)(3) nonprofit organization funded through a combination of license fees paid by adopting agencies and donations from private individuals and charitable foundations.
+Key sponsors include Workday, The Wireless Foundation, and El Camino Hospital.
 Learn more about the foundation.

 "Your app gave my one-month-old son another fighting chance at life.
 Your app gives me faith in humanity by exposing the heroes amongst us who don’t hesitate to commit great selfless acts."